 Toilets – The male and female toilets will be closed, only the disabled toilet will remain open for emergencies.
 Hand sanitiser, soap and paper towels will be available as well as cleaning materials so that people can wipe down hard surfaces after use.

-Coffee and tea – No food or drink will be served or can be consumed during services.
+Kitchen is not to be used and is classed as a restricted area - Coffee and tea – No food or drink will be served or can be consumed during services.

 Masks – Face masks must be worn at all times when you are inside the buildings, the churches will not be in a position to provide masks for worshippers so you must bring your own.

 Worship leaders – Those leading worship will be the minimum 4 metres from the front row as they will not be wearing face masks.

 Service format – Services will be shorter in duration and there will be no congregational singing.
 We as Methodists are particularly keen to get back to singing but at the moment this is not possible.

 Order of Service – No printed order of service will be available and all hymn books and pew Bibles have been removed, please bring your own Bible should you wish to.

 Furnishings – The virus lives for a shorter time on soft surfaces like cushions, however soft surfaces are more difficult to clean, therefore those churches with pew cushions have been asked to remove the cushions.

 Offerings – No plates will be passed round during the service, they will be placed at the back of the church at the end.
 Many people have chosen to give by standing order during lockdown and if you would like to discuss this please speak to your treasurer or minister.